mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 Cleanup is not needed for abilities, like above, which download files through the payload block.
 Upon an operation completing, all payload files will be removed from the client (agent) computers.

 **Parsers**: A list of parsing modules which can parse the output of the command into new facts.
 Interested in this topic?
-Check out [how CALDERA makes decisions](How-CALDERA-makes-decisions.md) which goes into detail about parsers.
+Check out [how CALDERA parses facts](Parsers.md) which goes into detail about parsers.

 Abilities can also make use of two CALDERA REST API endpoints, file upload and download.